pranavpedd/MealGPT/README.md

 <img width="763" alt="image" src="https://github.com/pranavpedd/MealGPT/assets/87783549/99e365ac-5d6b-4436-b9a2-a6b8d3d78296">

-Allowing users to get meal ideas based on the ingredients they have, dietary resitrctions, and any specific cuisine they desire!
+## About

+MealGPT is an application that helps users discover meal ideas based on their available ingredients, dietary restrictions, and preferred cuisines.
+Developed using React.js for the front-end, Python for the backend, and the OpenAI API for generating meal suggestions, the app provides a seamless experience.
+Users can input their ingredients, specify dietary needs, and choose a cuisine type, and MealGPT will deliver personalized and creative meal ideas that fit their criteria!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).